 Participation in the social events is not mandatory

 On the day following the closing of the Summer School, we will host the 6th International Conference on American Law, Philosophy, Politics & Economics.

 Presenting during the conference is FREE for all qualified summer school participants.
 (Your participation in the conference is voluntary, but highly encouraged).

 As a participant of the summer school, you will receive an official diploma and a transcript.
-A transcript can be used as a basis for receiving 6 ECTS points from your university.
+A transcript can be used as a basis for receiving 8 ECTS (4 U.S. credits) points from your university.

 If you wish to be awarded ECTS points, please contact your university and make sure that it will credit you with ECTS points for completion of the summer school.